Minato132/my_hbase/ReadMe.md

   Hbase is a columnar database that utilizes Hadoop as the foundation.
 However, for simplicity, this installation will not be deploying Hadoop clusters, and thus we will have Hbase manage Zookeeper.

+Please make sure to download the repository first.
+The repo can be found under these 2 links

 **Running Our Program**
 ---